Open for Business

 What we can do

-The Friends of the Great Western Tiers believe this is a rare moment for communities in the Meander Valley and Northern Midlands to promote the potential to grow nature-based tourism.
-We would then seek the assistance of local government, businesses, land managers and the broader community to achieve this objective.
+The Friends of the Great Western Tiers believe this is a rare moment for communities in the Meander Valley and Northern Midlands to promote the potential to grow tourism based on Aboriginal culture and heritage, and natural assets.
+We seek the assistance of local government, businesses, land managers and the broader community to achieve this objective.

-New investment in nature based tourism will promote our region’s iconic image and benefit existing and new businesses with increased visitor numbers and longer stays.
+New investment in cultural and nature based tourism will promote our region’s iconic image and benefit existing and new businesses with increased visitor numbers and longer stays.